 Its’ something I want to do – to turn an appalling act of terror in to the opposite, a powerful statement of hope and optimism, that can change forever the lives of the 50,000 people paralysed by spinal cord injury in the UK

 Spinal Injuries Association did so much for me and now I’m doing something for them.
-On 1 September, using a specially adapted wheelchair, and with the team who helped save my life, I’ll be climbing Mt Kilimanjaro, Africa’s highest mountain.
+This year, using a specially adapted wheelchair, and with the team who helped save my life, I’ll be climbing Mt Kilimanjaro, Africa’s highest mountain.

 It’s an incredible challenge crossing rainforest, boulder fields and snow.
 Ill have to tackle the altitude, freezing temperatures and life under canvas.
 But its something I want to do – to turn an appalling act of terror in to the opposite, a powerful statement of hope and optimism, that can change forever the lives of the 50,000 people paralysed by spinal cord injury in the UK each year.